 How to Setup Localhost for Web Development in PC

-Let’s start setuping localhost on your PC and to do that we need to download WampServer from their official website.
-Download the latest version of it based on your OS bit to avoid any kind of misalignments or conflict.
+Let’s start setuping localhost on your PC.
+To do that, we need to download WampServer from its official website.
+Download the latest version of it based on your OS bit to avoid any misalignments or conflict.
 For example, my PC running on Windows 8.1 Pro 64bit.
 So, I downloaded WampServer 64 BITS with its latest version.

 Installing WampServer for Web Development Environment

 After downloading, run the application to install on your machine.
-You’ll go through the screens while installing the application, like the screenshots below.
+You’ll go through the screens while installing the app, like the screenshots below.
 Follow step by step, check out which option you need and which one you don’t.
-By default, Wamp will be installed in Local Disk(C:) or c:\wamp but you are allowed to change it.
+By default, Wamp will be installed in Local Disk(C:) or c:\wamp, but you are allowed to change it.

-Note: You may get error during the installation for .DLL file missing.
+Note: You may get an error during the installation.DLL file missing.
 Download missing files and paste it into

 C:\Windows\SysWOW64, if your OS 32 BIT paste missing file only in System32.
 Try to reinstall WampServe then.

-After the successful installation process, you are ready to go next step.
-At System Tray Menu you’ll see WampServer green colored icon.
-Click on that icon, a menu-list will come up from there you’ll select Localhost.
-Right away a tab will be open in Chrome browser like the following screenshot.
+After the successful installation process, you are ready to go to the next step.
+At System Tray Menu, you’ll see WampServer green colored icon.
+Click on that icon, and a menu-list will come up from there.
+You’ll select Localhost.
+Right away, a tab will be open in the Chrome browser, as the following screenshot.

 Creating Custom Domain Name on Localhost

 http://localhost/directory_name.
-But I want the URL looks like a domain name.
+But I want the URL to look like a domain name.
 Suppose, the domain name will be rainastudio.local or rainastudio.lo.
 So, let’s check how we will do that.

 rainastudio.conf.
 Open the file with your favorite code editor.
 Add the following lines to the file.